The 4 profit modes

 1. Profit: the real result (blue curve)

 As we saw in the previous chapter, the blue curve shows your real earnings in euros, rakeback included.
-It's exactly the money that entered or left your bankroll on your room over the filtered period.
+It's exactly the money that came into or went out of your bankroll on your room over the filtered period.

 It's the simplest curve to read, and it's also the most misleading on a small sample.
-An average player can be a big winner thanks to a lucky x25.
-A good player can be in the red over thousands of Spins despite playing well.
+A weak player can be well in profit thanks to a lucky x25.
+A good player can be in the red for thousands of Spins despite having played well.

 The blue curve doesn't separate performance from luck.